sartios/gatsby-blog-example/content/posts/02-03-2018-react-components/index.md

 `import React from 'react';`

-The styles of the component can be imported as well if you implemented in an external CSS file.
+The styles of the component can be imported as well if are implemented in an external CSS file.

 `import './myComponent.css'`